MalihaTarafdar/ios-shortcuts/README.md

 Alternatively, shortcuts may be installed via the iCloud links provided below.

-### List of Shorcuts
+## List of Shorcuts
 - [Steam Discount](https://www.icloud.com/shortcuts/4950398c8a4f4a618aa0f255c0a2a3ff)
 - [Copy Steam AppID From URL](https://www.icloud.com/shortcuts/7a6940408cfd4a1bb1ed734cfcf16328)

+## Support Me
-If you found any of my shortcuts useful, please consider supporting me at [coindrop.to/malihatarafdar](https://coindrop.to/malihatarafdar)!
+If you found any of my shortcuts useful, please consider supporting me at [https://coindrop.to/malihatarafdar](https://coindrop.to/malihatarafdar)!

+## License
+This repository is licensed under the [MIT License](LICENSE).